theupdateframework/taps/tap3.md

 # Abstract

-This TAP allows a target to be delegated to a combination of roles on a repository, all of whom must sign the same metadata about the target.
+This TAP allows a target to be delegated to a combination of roles on a repository, all of whom must sign the same hashes and length of the target.
 This is done by adding [the AND relation](https://en.wikipedia.org/wiki/Logical_conjunction) to delegations in TUF.